knative/serving/DEVELOPMENT.md

 # Optional steps

-# Run post-install job to set up nice XIP.IO domain name.
+# Run post-install job to set up a nice sslip.io domain name.
 This only works
 # if your Kubernetes LoadBalancer has an IPv4 address.
 ko delete -f config/post-install/default-domain.yaml --ignore-not-found ko apply -f config/post-install/default-domain.yaml